The Media is Justified in Ignoring the Russia Uranium One Story: There’s Nothing There

 There is no there there.

-There’s an investigation underway exploring the question of whether.
+There’s an investigation underway exploring the question of whether the president colluded with Russia.
 That investigation should be monitored by the media.
 And any new details should be brought to light.

 But as to Hannity’s claim of “media malpractice” on Uranium One?
 It is — what else? — fake news.